Context Order Bias: Why This LLM Only Sold Apples and Oranges

 Nov 2025 12 min

-The problem: two fruits never get sold
+The two fruits that never sold

 We ran it 10 times with the same user input, “hello, I’d like some fruit recommendations”, and counted which fruits appeared in the responses.